Alexei Mishin: Competitive career

-Tamara Moskvina and I were famous in the USSR: people recognized us in the shops, we could buy a car...
-But from the very start I looked forward to training other people and never regretted becoming a coach.
+"Tamara Moskvina and I were famous in the USSR: people recognized us in the shops, we could buy a car...
+But from the very start I looked forward to training other people and never regretted becoming a coach."

 Coaching career

 Mishin graduated from university with a degree in mechanics and his dissertation focused on the mechanical base of figure skating technique.
 He started with coaching junior ladies to success at national and international competitions, but later switched to men's singles.
 He rapidly became a well-known coach, due to his training methods that made the skaters learn jumps very quickly.
-In addition, he has authored several books on the biomechanics of figure skating and jumps which have been published in Russia, Germany, China, Japan and several other countries.
+He has written several books on the biomechanics of figure skating and jumps which have been published in Russia, Germany, China, Japan and several other countries.